-The DBW System is responsible for providing an actual physical interface between the vehicle and the aiDrive[TM] compute platform, to control the vehicle's actuators based on the output of aiDrive[TM].
+The DBW System is responsible for providing an actual physical interface between the vehicle and the aiDriveTM compute platform, to control the vehicle's actuators based on the output of aiDriveTM.
 It is also responsible for keeping the vehicle in a safe state by:

-- Applying safety limits for actuation commands These set a threshold for steering and deceleration commands commands to ensure that a trained safety driver can take back control of the vehicle without exiting the lane in critical situations.
-Safety limits are calibrated on closed test tracks and are stored in the DBW Unit's firmware. - Allowing driver intervention - Managing critical error handling procedure upon AD system failure, to move the vehicle into a safe state
+Applying safety limits for actuation commands

+These set a threshold for steering and deceleration commands commands to ensure that a trained safety driver can take back control of the vehicle without exiting the lane in critical situations.
+Safety limits are calibrated on closed test tracks and are stored in the DBW Unit's firmware.

+- Allowing driver intervention - Managing minmum risk maneuver (MRM) upon AD system failure, to move the vehicle into a safe state